droos86/Project/README.md

 Everything realted to the SQL database is managed in the DatabaseManager file.
 Main functions include:
-1. Opening the database, creating a moodTracker table with the columns outlined under LogMoodView, and initializing the the database connection.
+1. Opening the database, creating a moodTracker table with the columns outlined under LogMoodView, and initializing the database connection.
 2. Defining the struct MoodData.
 3. Logging a mood to the database table based on users' input.
 4. Fetching mood data from the database table to display it in the charts and the list.